You Cross My Path: Subsequent promotion

 "The Misbegotten" was released as the third single from You Cross My Path on 5 May 2008.
-"Blank Heart, Blank Mind" and "Set Me Free" were included on the CD version, while a remix of "The Misbegotten" featured on the seven-inch vinyl edition.
+"Blank Heart, Blank Mind" and "Set Me Free" were included on the CD version, while a remix of "The Misbegotten" was featured on the seven-inch vinyl edition.
 Initially scheduled for 12 May 2008, You Cross My Path was released physically on CD and vinyl through Cooking Vinyl on 19 May 2008, while the US release occurred on 10 June 2008.
 For the artwork, Burgess wanted a cat on the cover and approached Faris Badwan of the Horrors about designing it.
-The artwork was not in their minds when deciding to make the album for free, prompting them to tell Badwan that he had to make it within a few days.
-Burgess came across Badwan from a exhibition he had hosted; Badwan drew five cats that were intended to represent each member of the band.
+The artwork was not in their minds when they decided to make the album for free, prompting them to tell Badwan that he had to make it within a few days.
+Burgess came across Badwan at an exhibition he had hosted.
+Badwan drew five cats that were intended to represent each member of the band.
 Throughout May 2008, the band embarked on a tour of the UK.
-Coinciding with this, Burgess ran a two-week podcast about how the tour was progressing, talks with other members and general banter.
+Coinciding with this, Burgess ran a two-week podcast about how the tour was progressing, talks with other members, and general banter.

 Prior to a European tour, McGee quit his manager role in the midst of wanting to leave the music business.
 He had sent an email to Burgess, who was unable to check his inbox due to limited access to the internet.
-It was not until when the band was in Berlin, Germany that Burgess got in contact; he found out that Michelle and McGee had gotten into a disagreement.
+It was not until when the band was in Berlin, Germany, that Burgess got in contact; he found out that Michelle and McGee had gotten into a disagreement.
 As she felt that Burgess was not sticking up for her, the two did not talk for a week.
-He was unsure about the full events that unfolded but alleged the Michelle made remarks about McGee's family.
-In June 2008, the band played a one-off show at the Cannock Chase Forest in Staffordshire.
+He was unsure about the full events that unfolded but alleged that Michelle made remarks about McGee's family.
+In June 2008, the band played a one-off show at Cannock Chase Forest in Staffordshire.
 On 1 July 2008, the live EP ...Live at IndigO2 was released, which included versions of "Oh!
-Vanity", "Bad Days", "The Misbegotten" and "This Is the End".
+Vanity", "Bad Days", "The Misbegotten", and "This Is the End".
 "Mis-Takes" was released as the fourth single from You Cross My Path on 14 July 2008; "Complete Control" and "It's What It Is, It's What It Was" were included on the iTunes Store version.